-As a result of the COVID-19 pandemic, certain of our contract research organizations (CROs) and third-party suppliers, as well as collaborators in the U.S., Europe and China that are developing or collaborating with us to develop certain of our pre-clinical and clinical-stage antibody candidates have been affected.
-As a result of such impact, we may face difficulties with and delays in performance of certain chemistry, manufacturing and controls associated with our clinical candidates, including as it relates to challenges for sourcing materials required for such manufacture that may be diverted for other purposes associated with COVID-19 or due to supply chain issues related to the COVID-19 pandemic, or difficulties or delays associated with testing of our pre-clinical antibody candidates associated with our collaborations with Incyte and Eli Lilly, which may delay or prevent their potential clinical development.
-Additionally, our collaborators, CROs and third-party suppliers may in the future experience closures and labor shortages, reagent or materials shortages which may delay or prevent our development of our antibody candidates, including zenocutuzumab, petosemtamab, MCLA-145 and MCLA-129.
-Moreover, although our collaborators based in China and elsewhere have resumed operations, we may experience labor, reagent or material shortages associated with these chemistry, manufacturing and controls, or pre-clinical development activities due to the periodic restrictions on travel and work globally and staff shortages, which may force us to reduce related workflows until such work and travel restrictions are lifted or staff issues resolved.
-Also, there can be no assurances that the applicable governments will not renew or extend these closures.
+As a result of the COVID-19 pandemic, certain of our CROs and third-party suppliers, as well as collaborators in the U.S. and China that are developing or collaborating with us to develop certain of our pre-clinical and clinical-stage antibody candidates have been affected.
+As a result of such impact, we may face difficulties with and delays in performance of certain chemistry, manufacturing and controls and testing associated with our clinical candidates, including as it relates to sourcing materials required for such manufacture, or difficulties or delays associated with testing of our pre-clinical antibody candidates associated with our collaborations with Incyte and Eli Lilly, which may delay or prevent their potential clinical development.
+While we currently do not anticipate any interruptions in our clinical trial supply of drug candidates, it is possible that the COVID-19 pandemic and response efforts may have an impact in the future on our third-party suppliers and contract manufacturing partners' ability to manufacture our clinical trial supply or source materials necessary for their manufacture.

-With respect to our clinical trials, the COVID-19 pandemic and related precautions have directly or indirectly impacted enrollment, new, planned clinical trial site openings, patient visits, and on-site monitoring of our clinical trials and source verification of clinical data required for presentation of clinical data for zenocutuzumab, petosemtamab, MCLA-145, and MCLA-129.
-Over the quarter ended June 30, 2022 and to date, we have observed a low to moderate impact on clinical trial enrollment and operations, and a moderate impact on patient monitoring visits as a consequence of the COVID-19 pandemic, with adjustments made to allow remote visits for some patient follow-up, and reduced onsite monitoring by the sponsor or CRO and insufficient source verification of clinical data required for presentation of clinical data.
+With respect to our clinical trials, the COVID-19 pandemic and related precautions have directly or indirectly impacted enrollment, new, planned clinical trial site openings, patient visits, and on-site monitoring of our clinical trials and source verification of clinical data required for presentation of clinical data for zenocutuzumab, petosemtamab, MCLA-129 and MCLA-145.
+Over the quarter ended September 30, 2023 and to date, we have observed a low impact on clinical trial enrollment and operations, and a moderate impact on patient monitoring visits as a consequence of the COVID-19 pandemic, with adjustments made to allow remote visits for some patient follow-up, and reduced onsite monitoring by the sponsor or CRO and insufficient source verification of clinical data required for presentation of clinical data.
 We may further experience shortages of reagents or supplies necessary for certain clinical trial activities as a result of disruptions caused by COVID-19 associated supply chain issues.
 The extent of the impact to our overall clinical development timeline is uncertain at this time and we continue to monitor this impact on a regular basis.
 As a result of the COVID-19 pandemic, we may experience further disruptions that could severely impact our business, preclinical studies and clinical trials, including: